holochain/react-graphql-template/README.md

 Once it's complete, a browser page should open to the notes hApp.
 If it doesn't, you can browse to http://localhost:5200 to use the hApp.

+The conductor and the UI server run in the foreground, so you can stop them by pressing `Ctrl`+`C`.
+If you want to restart them, run this command in the project's directory (make sure you're still in the nix shell):

+`$ npm start`

 ## A very brief tour

 The UI code is in `ui_src` and the DNA code is in `dna_src`.
 Happy hacking!